 The Single Malt Whisky Israel Shul Kiddush Awards 5785 (2024/5)

 This is why I think, that this year, more than any other, I have been inundated with requests from so many shul gaboyim (synagogue wardens), here in Israel for strictly Kosher recommendations for whisky to serve at their community Kiddushim.
 It seems as if we Jews instinctively have the urge to pull out all the stops to wish each other a Shana Tova - "a good new year", and give a very special Lechayim - "To Life!", to everyone, this year.
 Moreover, many of these shuls used to rely on certain halachic leniences when buying their whisky.
 This year, it's different.

-To that end, I have selected a short list of Single Malt Whiskies which I feel are suitable for the occasion.
+To that end, I have selected a short list of the Top Ten Scotch Single Malt Whiskies, all strictly kosher without any Ex-Sherry/Wine/Brandy maturation, which I feel are perfect for these occasions.

+The Single Malt Whisky Israel Shul Kiddush Awards 5785 (2024/5)